plone/training/docs/theming/theme_scratch.md

 </a>
 ```

-and voila, we have a Plone logo used as navbar brand:
+You have to save a SVG logo named `plone-logo-white.svg` to `src/plonetheme/munich/browser/static/plone-logo-white.svg`.
+Feel free to grab it from [Tokyo Theme] demo page.

 ```{image} _static/scratch/plone-document.png
 :alt: Plone Logo in Bootstrap's Navbar
 ```

+Now we have a Plone logo used as navbar brand

 ## Contenttype Templates

-Every contenttype in Plone comes with it's own template.
-The easiest way to modify the template of a contenttype is an override.
+Every content type in Plone comes with it's own template.
+The easiest way to modify the template of a content type is an override.

 ### Override existing Templates

 We copy the original template from the source code to our project.
-Copy the file located at `parts/omelette/plone/app/contenttypes/browser/templates/document.pt` to our overrides folder at `src/plonetheme/tokyo/browser/overrides/plone.app.contenttypes.browser.templates.document.pt`.
+Copy the file located at `parts/omelette/plone/app/content types/browser/templates/document.pt` to our overrides folder at `src/plonetheme/tokyo/browser/overrides/plone.app.content types.browser.templates.document.pt`.

 * We'll use z3c.jbot to override templates
 * Overrides folder is registered in our `src/plonetheme/tokyo/browser/configure.zcml`